offbynull/learn/Bioinformatics/input/input.md

    * reverse direction (3' to 5') is called the leading half-strand.
    * forward direction (5' to 3') is called the lagging half-strand.

    This nomenclature has to do with DNA polymerase.
 Since DNA polymerase can only walk in the reverse direction (3' to 5'), it synthesizes the leading half-strand in one shot.
-For the lagging half-strand (5' to 3'), multiple DNA polymerases have to used to synthesize DNA, each binding to the lagging strand and walking backwards a small amount to generate a small fragment of DNA (Okazaki fragment). the process is much slower for the lagging half-strand, that's why it's called lagging.
+For the lagging half-strand (5' to 3'), multiple DNA polymerases have to used to synthesize DNA, each binding to the lagging strand and walking backwards a small amount to generate a small fragment_NORM of DNA (Okazaki fragment). the process is much slower for the lagging half-strand, that's why it's called lagging.

    ```{note}
    * Leading half-strand is the same as reverse half-strand.
    * Lagging half-strand is the same as forward half-strand.
    ```

- * `{bm} Okazaki fragment` - A small fragment of DNA generated by DNA polymerase for forward half-strands.
+ * `{bm} Okazaki fragment` - A small fragment_NORM of DNA generated by DNA polymerase for forward half-strands.
 DNA synthesis for the forward half-strands can only happen in small pieces.
 As the fork open ups every ~2000 nucleotides, DNA polymerase attaches to the end of the fork on the forward half-strand and walks in reverse to generate that small segment (DNA polymerase can only walk in the reverse direction).

  * `{bm} DNA ligase` - An enzyme that sews together short segments of DNA called Okazaki fragments by binding the phosphate group on the end of one strand with the deoxyribose group on the other strand.